cncf/tag-env-sustainability/CONTRIBUTING.md

 Anyone interested in contributing should join the mailing list and other [communication channels](https://github.com/cncf/tag-env-sustainability#contact)

-We strongly encourage and support all our members to participate in anyway they can.
+We strongly encourage and support all our contributors to participate in any way they can.
 Not everyone can participate in the regularly scheduled live meetings, so we strive to make our processes friendly for people to be active contributors through asynchronous communication and contributions to our documentation in this repository.

 ## Github pull requests and issues